Sleavely/eslint-pullrequest/README.md

 npx eslint-pullrequest
 ```

+Note that _eslint-pullrequest_ assumes your project already has ESLint installed.

 ### Arguments

 Any flags passed to _eslint-pullrequest_ will be passed to ESLint.
 See [ESLint CLI reference](https://eslint.org/docs/latest/use/command-line-interface) for inspiration.